 Module 8 – Deep Neural Networks

-The use of neural networks is motivated by replacing the regression tree, which is used in the HMM approach, with a more powerful regression model.
+The use of neural networks is motivated by replacing the regression trees, which were used in the HMM approach, with a more powerful regression model.

 Log in